 The members of the Management Board of Telekom Austria AG (see Note (36)) are the participants of this program.
-They are required to invest an amount depending on the annual gross basic salaries in Telekom Austria shares and to hold these shares until the end of the holding period (at least three years).
-For each tranche, the number of fictitious bonus shares granted is calculated based on the average Telekom Austria stock price for a defined period.
+They are required to invest an amount depending on the annual gross basic salaries in Telekom Austria shares and to hold these shares until the end of the hold-ing period (at least three years).
+For each tranche, the number of fictitious bonus shares granted is calculated based on the average Tele-kom Austria stock price for a defined period.
 The performance period for meeting the performance targets was determined to be three years.
 The target values for these key indicators were determined by the Supervisory Board.
-At the vesting date (at the earliest three years after the grant date), fictitious bonus shares will be allocated to the participants and will be settled in cash.
-The right cannot be transferred.
-If the targets are fully met, fictitious bonus shares equal to the double personal investment will be allocated to the participants.
+At the vesting date (at the earliest three years after the grant date), fictitious bonus shares equal to the double personal investment will be allocated to the participants.
 If the targets are exceeded, proportionally additional fictitious bonus shares will be allocated up to a maximum of 350% of the personal investment in shares on a pro rata basis.
 This maximum amount of fictitious bonus shares is allocated if the targets are overachieved by 175% or more.
 In case of a significant underperformance, no bonus shares will be allocated.